 Liz Marley first got an inkling something was wrong in the nightclub when she smelled smoke.
 Both women agree the fire started in a part of the club that was closed off and was not busy.
 They noticed two seats blazing and really cannot comprehend how quickly the fire escalated.
 When the women left the building Liz says,

 There was more panic outside I think than there could have been inside.
 There were hundreds of people trying to get back in to their friends and girlfriends and everything they thought they could help them inside.
 People getting out and people coming in, it was just chaos at the doors.

-An RTÉ News report by Charlie Bird broadcast on 15 February 1981.
+An RTÉ News report broadcast on 15 February 1981.
+The reporter Charlie Bird.